cdsframework/ice_cdshooks/README.md

 ICE Software
 ============

-This module requiers ICE server software to be accessible via a URL specified in pyiceclient.SERVER_ENDPOINT.
+This module requires ICE server software to be accessible via a URL specified in ice_cdshooks_server.ICE_SERVICE_ENDPOINT.

 The ICE server software is open source software with an open source license available at www.cdsframework.org > ICE > Documentation > Open